gatechain/gatechain-docs/en/gatechain-wallet.md

 ### 4.9 Vault Account Revocable Payment

 Transfer from Vault Account will take effect with a delay.
-Compared with Normal Account, additional information is needed when make a transfer from Vault Account.
+Compared with Standard Account, additional information is needed when make a transfer from Vault Account.
 Steps as follows:

 - 1 ）Send Revocable Payment from a Vault Account<br/>![](./images/vault1.png)</br>